-5 Breach of the Code
+2.10 Breach of the code

 It is important to remember that members are representatives of the NSW Government and are conducting work on behalf of the NSW Government.
-If a member does not comply with the code, the chair (or facilitator) may direct the member to take a specified action to rectify his or her conduct or determine that further work not be allocated to the member until the breach is rectified.
-If the chair (or facilitator) is in breach of the code, members of the board or committee may take similar relevant actions.
+If a member does not comply with the code.

+the Chair may direct the member to take a specified action to rectify his or her conduct or determine that further work not be allocated to the member until the breach is rectified.
+If the Chair is in breach of the code, members of the board or committee may take similar relevant actions.

-If members of the board or committee do not adhere to the code of conduct or are seen to display inappropriate ethical standards of behaviour, the department may take applicable action.
+If members of the board or committee do not adhere to the code or are seen to display inappropriate ethical standards of behaviour, the department may take applicable action.
 Where suspected breaches are related to the conduct of a member or the entire board or committee, the board or committee must consult with the department.

-In the case of a serious breach, the chair may need to refer to the appropriate Minister and consider appropriate action.
+In the case of a serious breach, the Chair may need to refer to the appropriate Minister and consider appropriate action.
 Any action taken will consider the seriousness of the breach, whether there is a pattern of such conduct, the intent of the member concerned and the effect it is having on the work of the board or committee.